Valsorim98/Internship/Diary/README.md

 * Created gui_config.py for a new project.
 Create a GUI for the user to work with and to read and configure the connected device.

 * Created a config.ini file with default values for ID, baudrate and port for the devices.

+> # April 26:

+* Added functions to identify and change the sensor's ID and baudrate, read the config file and pass device's id and baudrate as arguments for new ID and baudrate.

+* Refactored the project in configure_HHC-R4I4D.
+Changed the ID to 6 and baudrate to 9600 of the white island.